 It is a narrative laced with dust, streams, cracks, roots, dreams, waterfalls; strangers and stranger places, landscapes both pretty and painful.

-In a blend of eco-poetry, travel writing, and lyrical reflection, this book explores the complex interplay between family, home, and community.
+In a blend of eco-poetry, childhood memory, travel writing, and lyrical reflection, this book explores the complex interplay between family and home, body and mind.

-Everyone who preorders will get a hand-painted bookmark and an early discounted copy of the book.
+Everyone who order a copy will get a hand-painted bookmark.
 Thank you so much for your support!

 A little more about….